Moritz Hartmann (officer): Later life and legal cases

 After Hartmann's return to Denmark, a lengthy legal dispute arose between him and the D.I.E.C., with the company filing a lawsuit against him.
 The company's accusations focused on two primary issues: Hartmann's abuse of authority, as especially evidenced by his role in the execution of the Gert Davidsen Klein, and his poor conduct during the grounding in the English Channel, allegedly in his efforts to rescue the crew and salvage the goods.
 The company also accused Hartmann of other misdemeanors, such as the delay in the initial departure from Copenhagen, disembarking at various locations against the company's instructions, and conducting private trade in self-interest.
-In response, Hartmann made a counterclaim, demanding damages for defamation, a settlement on a debt note amounting to 1.666 Danish rigsdaler issued to him by the Council of Tranquebar, and the return of his property, which was unlawfully confiscated by the company.
+In response, Hartmann made a counterclaim, demanding damages for defamation, a settlement on a debt note amounting to 1,666 Danish rigsdaler issued to him by the Council of Tranquebar, and the return of his property, which was unlawfully confiscated by the company.
 Subsequently, a royal commission was issued by the king to investigate Hartmann and the company's conduct.

 At the beginning of 1693, it was evident that the case would not be concluded during that year, and Hartmann instead requested the king to go into foreign service again.
 This request was presumably approved, as Hartmann mentions in a 1695 letter to the Venetian Doge that he had served the navies of France, England, and the Dutch Republic after 1688.
 Hartmann's attention, however, was quickly diverted to Venice, and in February 1695, Hartmann was back in Venice and applied to the senate to again participate in the campaign against the Ottomans.
 The application was approved, and Hartmann re-entered Venetian service, with a monthly payment of 100 ducats.
-Later that same year, he died at the age of 38 aboard a warship in the Aegean Sea (Note: Most sources refer to the Aegean Sea as the "archipelago" (arkipelaget), which the Italians used as a proper name for the Aegean Sea) from a fever.
+Later that same year, he died at the age of 38 onboard a warship in the Aegean Sea (Note: Most sources refer to the Aegean Sea as the "archipelago" (arkipelaget), which the Italians used as a proper name for the Aegean Sea) from a fever.
 It is unknown whether his body was lowered into the sea or if he was buried at a local Greek church like many other naval officers.